ktenzin1/Code-Path-HW1/README.md

 Submitted by: Karma Yangchen Tenzin

-Wordle is an app that makes a user guess a word and gives hints along the way if the letters in the goal words.
+Wordle is an app that makes a user guess a word and gives hints along the way if the letters match the word.

 Time spent: 4.5 hours spent in total